 Have you experienced the Kentucky Derby?
 Have any tips or thoughts you want to share?
 Tell us all about it in the comments below, we would love to hear from you!

-Disclaimer: We received media passes for the derby but all of our experiences, thoughts and opinions are our own.
+Disclaimer: We received media passes for the derby and were hosted by them but all of our experiences, thoughts and opinions are our own and not swayed by slick fast ponies.